ylow/bson_to_parquet/README.md

   -i INTEGER, --integer INTEGER
                         if column name is this string it is forced to be integer.
                         This option can be repeated.
-Example: -i size
+Example: -i size -l LIMIT, --limit LIMIT
+                        Maximum number of rows to process
 ```